- SpaceX is a space transportation service and manufacturer of space rockets and other transport vehicles. It was founded by Elon Musk in 2002.

 SpaceX is essentially a delivery service.
-If an organization wants to send goods to the ISS or launch a satellite into orbit, the company uses its fleet of vehicles including the Dragon, Falcon Heavy, and Falcon 9.
+If an organization wants to send goods to the ISS or launch a satellite into orbit, the company uses its fleet of vehicles, including the Dragon, Falcon Heavy, and Falcon 9.

 As successful as SpaceX has been, it should be noted that it competes with several other companies for space delivery services.

 Governmental supply contracts

 The most recent contract involves $2.9 billion in funding to build a spacecraft to send astronauts to the moon.

 The company has also worked with the National Oceanic and Atmospheric Administration (NOAA), launching a satellite in 2012 to monitor global sea levels and oceanic circulation.

 In more recent years, SpaceX has made more money from commercial service deliveries.
 Each delivery using the Falcon 9 rocket is advertised at $62 million.

 Finance services firm Morgan Stanley estimate that the service will be offered for $50/month, giving SpaceX $24 billion in annual free cash flow by 2040.

 Other sources of SpaceX revenue

-The mission, named Inspiration4, was piloted by self-confessed space geek and billionaire Jared Isaacman who only had around 6,000 hours of experience piloting various aircraft.
+The mission, named Inspiration4, was piloted by confessed space geek and billionaire Jared Isaacman who only had around 6,000 hours of experience piloting various aircraft.

 While considering his options in the planning stage of the mission, Isaacman noted in an interview that “there was no question it was going to be SpaceX.
 They’re leading the path.”

 There are likely to be further missions in the future as SpaceX continues to work toward commercial spaceflight, with Elon Musk stating that these missions help SpaceX “bring the costs down and make space accessible for all.”

 SpaceX also offers the so-called “Smallsat” rideshare program to give companies with modest payloads affordable access to space.

 Prices for this service start at $1 million for a 200 kg (440 lbs) payload delivered to sun-synchronous orbit (SSO), with rates also available for mid-inclination low Earth orbit (LEO), geostationary transfer orbit (GTO), and trans-lunar injection (TLI).

-If the client payload is delayed for whatever reason, SpaceX also charges a 10% fee to have the launch rescheduled to a later date.
+If the client payload is delayed for whatever reason, SpaceX also charges a 10% fee to reschedule the launch to a later date.

-In an interview with Space News magazine in 2019, the vice president of commercial sales Tom Ochinero quipped that the process of trying to get several customers ready at the same time was akin to herding cats.
+In an interview with Space News magazine in 2019, the vice president of commercial sales Tom Ochinero quipped that trying to get several customers ready at the same time was akin to herding cats.